 One of the key backbones of new credit scoring methods used by Fintech companies is alternative data.
-This information comes from different data sources, such as bank transactions, cell phones, real estate transactions, among others.
+This information comes from different data sources, such as bank transactions, cell phones, and real estate transactions.
 Given these new sources of information, alternative data requires specific technologies for its correct processing and to thus identify credit risks and obtain more accurate credit profiles.

 What is machine learning?

-Machine learning is a branch of artificial intelligence that allows machines to learn without the need of programming.
-In other words, coding instructions for specific tasks is not necessary anymore since machines can interpret the information and perform tasks on their own.
+Machine learning is a branch of artificial intelligence that allows machines to learn without the need for programming.
+In other words, coding instructions for specific tasks is not necessary anymore since machines can interpret the information and perform tasks independently.
 Machine learning identifies patterns and makes predictions under different circumstances.

 Unlike linear prediction models, machine learning allows for better and more accurate insights.
-These improvements are key to the development of credit scoring methods.
+These improvements are vital to the development of credit scoring methods.
 Some of its advantages include:

 - The ability to identify and extract important and useful data within a sizable data set.